heliotropium72/vehicle_detection/README.md

 ---

 ## 2. Vehicle recognition
-In order to detect vehicles in an image, the image is subsampled into smaller, overlapping snippets which are classified.
+In order to detect vehicles in an image, the image is sub-sampled into smaller, overlapping snippets which are classified.
 A reach which was classified as vehicle by sufficiently many snippets will be marked as vehicle.
 Since the recognition should be applied on a video stream, a focus on efficiency is made.

 ### Sliding window